Matt Niskanen

 Matthew Norman Niskanen (born December 6, 1986) is an American former professional ice hockey defenseman.
 He played 13 seasons in the National Hockey League (NHL) with the Dallas Stars, Pittsburgh Penguins, Washington Capitals, and Philadelphia Flyers from 2007 to 2020.

+After his NHL player career, Niskanen began role as head coach of the Rock Ridge Wolverines Boys Hockey team in Virginia in 2024.

 He was drafted by the Stars in the first round, 28th overall, in the 2005 NHL Entry Draft.
 Niskanen won the Stanley Cup as a member of the Capitals in 2018.

 Early life

+Niskanen is a Finnish American, explaining his Finnish surname.
+However he does not speak Finnish.

 Niskanen played ice hockey for Virginia High School in the Minnesota State High School League from 2003 to 2005, and was on the Blue Devils' roster at their first state hockey tournament appearance in 2005.
 In addition to hockey, Niskanen played baseball and American football, and appeared in the state quarterfinals for the Mountain Iron-Buhl Rangers nine-man football team in 2004.
 He chose to commit to hockey after his high school graduation, citing it as his strongest sport.